About Our Channels

-Public TV 13 broadcasts 24 hours per day on three digital channels: WNMU-TV PBS (13.1) our primary channel featuring the best of PBS and locally scheduled programs in high definition; WNMU PBS Kids (13.2) featuring the PBS Kids 24/7 channel in standard-definition; and WNMU-TV Plus (13.3) featuring the PBS west coast feed, plus locally scheduled series 7-10 pm Monday-Friday.
+WNMU-TV PBS broadcasts 24 hours per day on four digital channels: WNMU-TV PBS (13.1) our primary channel featuring the best of PBS and locally scheduled programs in high definition; WNMU PBS Kids (13.2) featuring the PBS Kids 24/7 channel in standard-definition; WNMU-TV Plus (13.3) featuring the PBS west coast feed, plus locally scheduled series 7-10 pm Monday-Friday; and WNMU-TV MLC a statewide public television partnership offering instructional content to support the education of students and to provide alternative resources for families and teachers.

 WNMU-TV PBS (13.1), our primary channel, is found on both Charter Spectrum Cable channels 13 and 783 in HD (782 in Sault Ste.
 Marie.)
 WNMU PBS Kids (13.2) is available on Charter Spectrum Cable channel 199.
 WNMU-TV Plus (13.3) is found on Charter Spectrum Cable channel 195 (197 in Sault Ste.
 Marie.)
 Availability varies with your location, your subscription tier and your TV receiver.
 NMU's information channel (with audio from WNMU-FM Public Radio 90) is on Charter Spectrum channel 190 where available.
 If you have questions about receiving WNMU-TV on Charter Spectrum Cable, please contact Charter's Customer Support Center at 800-545-0994.